Quick Answer: AI Chatbot Development Cost

 ROI depends on the workflow the chatbot improves.
 Support teams may measure ticket deflection, faster first response, cleaner ticket creation, and agent handle-time reduction.
 Sales teams may measure lead response time, qualification quality, meeting bookings, and CRM completeness.
 Operations teams may measure fewer repeated internal questions and faster task routing.

 Use realistic adoption assumptions.
 A chatbot that handles 20 percent of repetitive questions well can be more valuable than one that claims broad autonomy but constantly escalates.
 The AI Automation ROI Calculator can help turn weekly hours, team size, hourly cost, and automation potential into a directional business case.
+Support teams can also compare metrics with the AI customer support automation ROI guide before scaling to more intents or channels.

 If the workflow is still unclear, use the Workflow Automation Opportunity Finder to rank support, sales, and operations tasks by repeatability, data readiness, and risk before engineering begins.